rossberg/camp/README.txt

 * Time: Clicking on the time display toggles between played and remaining time.

+* Color: Clicking on the line with the audio details will cycle through several color schemes, all inspired by actual HiFi displays from the past.
+Or use the context menu.

+* Visualisations: Ctrl/Command-Y cycles through different visualisations of the track playing.
+Either Cover Art (default), Wave Form, Oscilloscope, or None.

 * Cover: Clicking on the cover art will zoom it into a pop-up.
 Click again to close.

-* Color: Clicking on the line with the audio details will cycle through several color schemes, all inspired by actual HiFi displays from the past.
-Or use the context menu.
+* Oscilloscope: Dragging the mouse horizontally or vertically on it adjusts its scaling in the respective direction.

 * Shuffle: Toggles random play of the playlist (Section 3.3).